3n39m4/3n39m4.github.com/VPN-blocking-bypass-with-socat.md

 This is a **quick** and __dirty__ way to bypass VPN restrictions in some of the countries that block VPN connections.

-As many of you know that :eg: had blocked a lot of VPN protocols, software and tools.

 ## Requirements of the solution:

 1. Free or cheap solution (no one wants to pay any money :smiley: ).

 The idea is simple, we want to make a tunnel of a white listed protocol (for ex: SSL/TLS) which is hard to block or do DPI on it.
 Then encapsulating our VPN traffic inside it.